- High Expectations

 - Set attainable goals with them.
 You should know their goal.
 THEY should know their goal.
 What are they working towards today?
 This week?
 This month?
 At the beginning of the year, it might be as simple as raise your hand to speak.
 It’s still a goal.

 - Expect 100% of your class to participate.
-Don’t start talking, teaching, explaining or any other -ing until all are ready.
+In other words, don’t start talking, teaching, explaining or any other -ing until all are ready.
 Moving on… shows the one not ready that your expectations are lower for him or her.
-(There are many ways to encourage them to be ready… I would need a whole other blog post for that.)

 - Realize that every moment you spend with a child can be a moment you build them up or tear them down.
 It takes time to build a child up and very little time to tear them down.
 Most will believe the negative over the positive.
 All will hold on to the negative for a lot longer.
 Be the teacher that encourages them to believe the positive.
 Try to build your students up daily.